Cunderdin 128 MWdc Solar Project

 The biggest solar farms in WA to date are the 10 MW Greenough River Solar Farm and the 10.6 MW solar farm at the Degrussa copper mine.

-The solar farm will be built on a “merchant basis” – meaning no fixed power purchase contract, and without any additional government grants such as those being allocated by the Australian Renewable Energy Agency.
+The solar farm will be built purely as a commercial project without any government grants such as those being allocated by the Australian Renewable Energy Agency.

 The projects tacks up commercially without the additional government assistance.

-The company has applied to connect to Western Power’s grid, the South-West Inter connected System, via 132 kV transmission line 2 km south of the solar farm, and proposes to build its own 120 MVA,132 kV/22 kV sub-station at the plant site.
+The Solar Farm will be connected to Western Power’s grid, the South-West Inter connected System, via 132 kV transmission line 2.2 km south of the solar farm, and proposes to build its own 120 MVA,132 kV/22 kV sub-station at the plant site.